 Nazaré

 Nazaré, the most famous town on the Silver Coast, has much to offer.
-For those that like thrills, it doesn’t come much better than watching big-wave surfers head out to sea to try and catch the massive waves.
+For those who like thrills, it doesn’t come much better than watching big-wave surfers head out to sea to try and catch the massive waves.
 You can watch from the coast or the iconic lighthouse, which provides the best views of the surfers as they go up against the greatest force of nature.

 Nazaré is also one of the most traditional towns in Portugal, where the inhabitants have stuck strongly to their traditions.
 Here, fishermen’s wives wear seven colored layers of skirts and the traditional black headscarves.
 The fishermen themselves can be seen close to the water, drying their catch of fish in the sun on wooden racks along the seafront.
 This local charm of Nazaré is what makes the town so special, where the little things and cultural traditions remain unchanged.